 July and August are the two sneaky months when things start to cool down a bit.
 This is the shoulder season.
 There’s sporadic rainfall in the evenings, clear sky in the morning and afternoon and even though the heat burns, it’s bearable.
-We chose July – 13th to 19th.
-By the time we left, the rains had started to spread to the morning.
+We chose July – 13th to 19th..

 Rainy season generally begins from September and stays on till November.
 I’m not really sure how enjoyable Samui will be without the sun and water activities.
 Let’s be honest, it’s an island after all.